Canada is the second largest country in the world. It is not therefore surprising how much it changes from west to east and north to south.

 The CP Rail increased prosperity, as well as the colonization of Canada.

 In September 1939, Canada declared war on Germany.
 The monumental event occurred only one week after Britain engaged in war.
-The war made Canada a considerable military force, a prestige that has faded in modern Canada’s more peaceful recent history.
+The war made Canada a considerable military force, a prestige that has faded in modern Canada’s more peaceful outlook.

 Following the Second World War, Canada turned its attention to building a strong nation, establishing social assistance, veteran’s and senior assistance programs.
 Canada was also one of the first countries to join the newly formed NATO (North Atlantic Treaty Organization), designed to establish a “collective defense” of member nations in 1949.